mitrarokni2019/AI_Practices/README.md

 ************************************************************************
-Assignment 4 - Artificial Neural Networks for Regression & Classification
+# 4  -Artificial Neural Networks for Regression & Classification

 - Task A - 1D Linear and non-linear regression - using simple FANNs.